en:lang="en-US"

 The project

 Noa and Max, the two protagonist brothers, will have to use knowledge of science and technology to get out of the Electronia video game in which they have been trapped.
-In the fiction plots, which will pose small scientific-technological challenges, the aim will be to improve young people's perception of their own ability to understand and study scientific and technological phenomena, as well as enhance their creativity and innovative talent.
+In the fictional plots, which will pose small scientific-technological challenges, the aim will be to improve young people's perception of their own ability to understand and study scientific and technological phenomena, as well as enhance their creativity and innovative talent.

 Noa & Max.
 Atrapados en ElectroniaThinking of the youngest